-Here, we synthesize information from experiments to understand effects (in flower and fructification) vary across regions with different climatic conditions. the cost of reproductive structures is greater than of vegetative growth (Reekie and Avila-Sakar., 2005), if a plant is under N deficiency, N addition is expected to have positive impact on floral resources which will, in turn, lead to positive effects to fruit production (expectation 1).
-On the other hand, if such N supply is , benefits to plant may cease (Kakon et al., 2015) and hence flower will no longer be detected or will be less accentuated (expectation 2).
-Moreover, such excessive levels of N may reducing pollinator efficiency (Ramos et al., 2018), negative impacts n fruit production (expectation 3).
-Finally, regulates nutrient uptake by plants (Anderson, 2015
+Here, we synthesize information from experiments that test the effect of nitrogen addition on flowering and fruit set to understand if the extent of positive effects on fruit set depends on pollination dependence of the plant species and if such effects (in flower investment and fructification) vary across regions with different climatic conditions.
+Specifically, since the cost of reproductive structures is greater than of vegetative growth (Reekie and Avila-Sakar., 2005), if a plant is under N deficiency, N addition is expected to have positive impact on floral resources which will, in turn, lead to positive effects to fruit production (expectation 1).
+On the other hand, if such N supply is above plant requirements, benefits to plant may cease (Kakon et al., 2015) and hence investment in flowering will no longer be detected or will be less accentuated (expectation 2).
+Moreover, such excessive levels of N may reduce the perceived quality of floral resources to floral visitors, affecting interactions (David; Storkey; Stevens., 2019), and potentially reducing pollinator efficiency and fruit production (e.g. Ramos et al., 2018) .
+Therefore, we expect that adding N above recommended dosages will lead to negative impacts on pollination and fruit production (expectation 3).
+Finally, as climate regulates nutrient uptake by plants (Anderson, 2015), absorption of N in the form of nitrate is optimized under warm temperatures, and absorption N in form of ammonia is enhanced under cooler temperatures (Warren, 2009).
+Consequently, we expect that the response of plants to changes in soil N availability also be mediated by climate (expectation 4).

 Methodology